wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

     _radio licence_ means a licence granted or deemed to have been granted under [Part 13][161]

-    _Radio New Zealand_ means the public radio company within the meaning of [section 2][277] of the Radio New Zealand Act 1995 to be known as Radio New Zealand Limited in accordance with [section 19][278] of that Act; and includes any subsidiary of that company within the meaning of sections 158 and 158A of the Companies Act 1955 or [sections 5][279] and [6][280] of the Companies Act 1993, as the case may be
+    _Radio New Zealand_ means the public radio company within the meaning of [section 2][277] of the Radio New Zealand Act 1995 to be known as Radio New Zealand Limited in accordance with [section 19][278] of that Act; and includes any subsidiary of that company within the meaning of [section 5 ][279]of the Companies Act 1993

     _radio receiver_ means apparatus designed to receive radio waves for the purpose of radiocommunications